Levi-Michael/Flask-API-VisitCounter/README.md

 ## Contact

-Feel free to reach out for questions or collaboration opportunities! or suggestions, open an issue or contact me directly through my [GitHub profile](https://github.com/Levi-Michael).
+Feel free to reach out for questions or collaboration opportunities or suggestions, open an issue or contact me directly through my [GitHub profile](https://github.com/Levi-Michael).